Tom Clancy's Splinter Cell: Conviction: Main campaign

 Sam then heads to Third Echelon headquarters where he receives a set of advanced sonar goggles from Grim's friend Charlie Fryman, and raids Reed's office for information.
 However, Sam finds Kobin there and interrogates him.
 Kobin reveals that Reed works for Megiddo, and is planning to activate three massive EMP devices in Washington DC and assassinate Caldwell in the ensuing chaos, allowing Vice President Calvin Samson to take over the presidency.
 Reed would then get a promotion in return.
 Kobin also reveals that it was Grim who gave him orders to fake Sarah's death.
 Grim confirms this by playing an audio recording of deceased former director Irving Lambert where he reveals that he discovered a mole in Third Echelon who was plotting to threaten Sarah's safety and use her as leverage against Sam.
 Although Lambert successfully staged Sarah's death to foil this plan, he was unable to identify the mole.
 Grim urges an enraged Sam to destroy the EMP device in the Michigan Avenue Reservoir, as Sarah's apartment is within its blast radius.
 At this time, the Third Echelon building's self-destruct protocol activates, and Sam escapes before the building explodes.

 With the aid of Coste, Sam attacks the Michigan Avenue Reservoir.
 After fighting through the Black Arrow mercenaries defending the site, Sam marks the EMP generators for Coste to destroy from the air.
 Sam is then extracted by Coste and reunites with Sarah before the two remaining EMPs are activated, destroying most of the electronic defenses in the city and causing chaos.
 Shortly afterward, a surface-to-air missile takes down Coste's helicopter, but all three survive.
 While Coste takes Sarah to safety, Sam journeys through downtown Washington to make his way to the White House, which has been overrun by Black Arrow mercenaries and Third Echelon operatives.
 After he confronts and incapacitates the corrupt Vice President, Sam regroups with Grim.

 As Grim and Sam must enter the Oval Office without alarming Reed, who may kill the President, Grim shoots Sam in the shoulder and pretends to detain him at gunpoint, allowing them to enter the Oval Office safely.
 Reed prepares to execute Sam and the President, revealing that Caldwell was going to shut down Third Echelon after Lambert's death.
 Reed then plans to frame Sam for assassinating Caldwell as supposed proof that Third Echelon is still needed.
 Sam and Grim then spring into action, disarming Reed and killing his escorts.
 Sam interrogates Reed while United States Army soldiers extract Caldwell.
-Reed finally reveals himself to be the very mole Lambert was investigating.
+Reed reveals himself to be the mole Lambert was investigating.
 At this point, Sam or Grim executes Reed depending on the player's choice.
 Canonically, Grim executes Reed.